enkidevs/curriculum/java/java-fundamentals/java-tips-i/use-comments-to-explain-the-purpose-of-code.md

 ## Revision

-Which of the following comments best describes the purpose of the code below?
+Which of these comments best describe the purpose of the code?

 ```java
 public BigDecimal addTax(BigDecimal cost) {